freeCodeCamp/guide/src/pages/mathematics/absolute-value/index.md

 ---
 ## Absolute Value

+Absolute value is the positive value of a number.
 You can think of a number's absolute value as its distance from zero.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6b/Absolute_value.svg/2000px-Absolute_value.svg.png" width="300">